BrobstonCreations/yet-another-smart-vent/README.md

 - If the previous recommendation is not possible, it may be possible to partially mitigate the static pressure issue by only closing vents (that are in a closed state) to 80% closed, when the number of closed vents is greater than 75%.
 This will be a feature implemented in [mqtt-hvac-vent-control](https://github.com/TonyBrobston/mqtt-hvac-vent-control) in the future.

 ## Future Features
-- Adjust 4x12 and 6x12 vent shells to use the same two piece snap-together design as the 2x12.
 - Make open/close calibration slightly less sensitive.
 - Experiment with 12x12 vent.
 - Add the ability to move the vent to a specific position between 0% and 100%.